ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_simple-header-javascript.md

 [[only-javascript]]
-|Below is a simple example of cell renderer class:
+|Below is a simple example of header component class:
 |
 |```js
 |class CustomHeader {